bradmcgo/esxi-vm/README.md

   -u, --updateDefaults  Update Default VM settings stored in ~/.esxi-vm.yml
 ```

 Example Usage
 -------------

-  Running the script for the first time it's recommended to specify your defaults.
-(ESXi HOST, PASSWORD)
+* Running the script for the first time is recommended to specify your defaults (ESXi HOST, PASSWORD).

 ```
 ./esxi-vm-create -H esxi -P MySecurePassword -u
 Saving new Defaults to ~/.esxi-vm.yml
 ```

-  Create a new VM named testvm01 using all defaults from ~/.esxi-vm.yml.
+* Create a new VM named `testvm01` using all defaults from `~/.esxi-vm.yml`.

 ```
 ./esxi-vm-create -n testvm01 --summary